qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 ## Hexagonal Architecture

-Apply the Hexagonal Architecture pattern enables us to focus on the language of our domain in the components we develop.
+Applying the [Hexagonal Architecture pattern](/2020/08/20/hexagonal-architecture.html) enables us to focus on the language of our domain in the components we develop.
 The pattern describes that domain logic resides in the centre, mapping to and from the outside world is managed through ports and adapters, and dependencies go outside-in.
-See [our previous blog post](/2020/08/20/hexagonal-architecture.html) for details.

 ![hexagonal architecture](/attachments/blogposts/2020/ports-and-adapters.jpg)
 {: class="post-image post-image-70" }